kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 # Background
-I developed this app while taking a 6-week course with [Whitespace](http://whitespacecrew.com/), a design accelerator program in San Francisco.
+I developed this app while taking a 6-week part-time course with [Whitespace](http://whitespacecrew.com/), a design accelerator program in San Francisco.

 # Target Market and Competitive Analysis
-When I decided I wanted to work on an event planning tool, I went straight into brainstorming and researching my target market.
+Once I decided I wanted to work on an event planning tool for event hosts, I went straight into brainstorming and researching my target market.

 ![All Together Empathy Map](/assets/empathymap.jpg)

 I created empathy map to pick my user’s brain about what pains, or worries they had regarding event planning, a well as what’s the big motivator that makes people still want to plan events despite those pains.

 From there, I did background research on other apps and tools out on the market.
-I looked into what people use to plan or organize events and how and why they are successful, useful, or delightful.
+I asked around and looked into what people in my target market use to plan or organize events and how and why they were successful, useful, or delightful.

 Some apps that came up were: